-Activity Two: Instructor demonstrates or al medication administration for Sally Gunter.
-Make sure you look up meds and do three checks.
+Activity Two: Instructor demonstrates oral medication administration for Sally Gunter.

 Activity Three: Work in partners to practice medication administration.
 Each student will pretend to be Sally Gunter while his/her partner administers medications to him/her.

 Activity Four: In partners, utilize pyxis to remove medications for Rhonda Williams and/or Anthony Johnson.
 Each student will perform 3 checks and administer at the bedside for designated patient, while other partner observes and evaluates you with non-parenteral medication skills performance check-off sheet.